ResearchComputing/Documentation/docs/running-jobs/batch-jobs.md

 #### 2. Software

 Because jobs run on a different node than from where you submit, any shared software that is needed must be loaded via the job script.
 Software can be loaded in a job script just like it would be on the command line.
-First we will purge all software that may be left behind from a previous job by running the command:
+First we will purge all software that may be left behind from your working environment on a compile node by running the command:

 ```bash
 module purge